wintermute-cell/itchgrep/README.md

 - The `webserver`, presenting the stored data with search tools.

 Use the included [Taskfile](https://taskfile.dev/) to run these services.
-- `task local-dataservice` will launch the `dataservice` with a local instance of GCS.
-It will fetch all available assets on itch.io, store them in the local GCS.
-The data is persisted as a `.json` file called `./local_data/itchgrep-data/assets.json`.
+> - `task local-dataservice` will launch the `dataservice` with a local instance
+>     of GCS.
+Send a `GET` request to its trigger endpoint:
+>     `curl -X GET "localhost:8080/trigger-fetch"`.
+>     This will cause the service to scrape the data from itch.io, index it and
+>     store both data and index on the local GCS.
+- !!
+The way of running described above is currently not working properly, I am looking for assistance on this.
+Please see [Issue #1](https://github.com/wintermute-cell/itchgrep/issues/1).
+    In the meantime use `task local-dataservice-temp-fix`.
+This runs the `dataservice` without docker.
 - `task local-webserver` will build and run the web server in a Docker container together with the local GCS in a separate container. `Templ` templates are not copied during the build, but generated inside the